Connectivity (Broadband) Standards

 It is important to know what services your broadband supplier provides.
 Swapping to a cheaper connection may mean the loss of important safeguarding and threat-management tools that expose teachers and learners to unnecessary risks.

-Please see Planning and Management Standards, and Standard A1 and A3 for more information.
+Please see Planning and Management Guidance, and Standard A1 and A3 for more information.

 Your existing broadband provider, especially if it is PSBA, will have additional services in place to help protect your network and safeguard your learners.
 These may include firewalls; DDOS (Distributed Denial of Service) protection; web filtering; and proactive network management systems that identify issues with the service before they turn into problems.

 If you choose to terminate your current contract for network and Internet connectivity, you must ensure that any existing value-add services are replicated by your new provider on a like-for-like basis (or better).
 Should you overlook these, this could result in additional costs to include them with your new service.

 PSBA also offers a direct, secure connection to local authority education systems (e.g. SIMS returns; ALN information).
 If you use another Internet provider, you may need to implement a secure connection from your school, across the Internet and back into your local authority systems.
 This may incur additional costs or introduce technical complexities that are not required when using PSBA, as local authorities are part of the same connection.